TomStuart92/TomStuart92.github.io/_portfolio/Recode.md

   - url: recode_code.png
     image_path: recode_code.png
 ---
-**If you're testing the Heroku Project I suggest using my github username 'TomStuart92' and using the 'RecodeTest' repository which has a nice example file in, complete with a whole load of code smells.**
+\* If you're testing the Heroku Project I suggest using my github username 'TomStuart92' and using the 'RecodeTest' repository which has a nice example file complete with a whole load of code smells.

 {% include gallery caption="Recode Gallery." %}